 - Adults – Physical activity can lower risk for heart disease, type 2 diabetes, and some types of cancer.

-- Older adults – Physical activity can lower the risk of falls and improve cognitive functioning (like judgment and learning).
+- Older adults – Physical activity can lower the risk of falls and improve cognitive functioning (like learning and judgment skills).

 Communities, health professionals, and families can work together to create opportunities for everyone to get more physical activity.